-Many CRC products are intended for use along with coated abrasive belts and bands.
+Many Contract Rubber products are intended for use with coated abrasive belts and bands.
 The support that the wheel gives the coated abrasive helps determine the grinding efficiency of the belt.

 The serration in the rubber covering helps create most of the unit pressure that is required for fast stock removal, and since the operator is using the edges of the belt more often than the entire width of the belt, the belt edge will wear at a faster rate than will the center of the belt.

 Design a contact wheel which will give the abrasive belt the necessary support for aggressive stock removal, yet at the same time minimize edge wear on the belt edges.

 The result of our efforts and experimentation was the development of the J72 serration.
 We can serrate the middle three-quarters of the face of a contact wheel and leave an area of about 1/4 inch wide on both edges of the face without any serration!

 By eliminating the serration on the edges of the wheel, the unit pressure exerted against the belt is minimized and edge wear on the belt is significantly reduced.